stdm/stdm.github.io/research.md

 layout: page
 ---

+This page is dedicated to the research of me and my group.
 My academic profile including a CV, list of grants (projects) and bibliography can also be found on my [ZHAW profile page](http://www.zhaw.ch/=stdm).
 A preserved version of my research at the University of Marburg can be found at my [Phillips University profile page](http://www.informatik.uni-marburg.de/~stadelmann/research.html).

 ### TOC
 1. [Statement of purpose](#purpose)